dballaelliott/binscatter/README.md

 ### ci(bins)

-more info and examples
+more info and examples coming soon...

 ### ci(model)

-more info and examples
+more info and examples coming soon..